Efficient Full Higher-Order Unification: A New Decidable Fragment

 \section{A New Decidable Fragment}

 \looseness=-1 We discovered a new fragment that admits a finite CSU and a simple oracle.
-The oracle is based on work by Prehofer and the PT procedure \cite{cp-unifphd-95}, a modification of Huet's procedure.
+The oracle is based on work by Prehofer and the PT procedure~\cite{cp-unifphd-95}, an adaptation of the preunification procedure by Snyder and Gallier~\cite{sg-unif-89} (which itself is an adaptation of Huet's procedure).
 PT transforms an initial multiset of constraints $E_0$ by applying bindings $\varrho$.
 If there is a sequence $E_0\ptarrow{\varrho_1}\cdots\ptarrow{\varrho_n}E_n$ such that $E_n$ has only flex-flex constraints, we say that PT produces a preunifier $\sigma = \varrho_n\ldots\varrho_1$ with constraints $E_n$.
 A sequence fails if $E_n=\bot$.
 As in the previous section, we consider all terms to be $\alpha\beta\eta$-equivalence classes with the $\eta$-long $\beta$-reduced form as their canonical representative.
 Unlike previously, in this section we view unification constraints $s \unif t$ as ordered pairs.